GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 ### Property classes

 Property classes define the type and kind of a property.
 The property is the element in SpecIF containing the values of the PLM data.
-Resource and Statement elements contain a array of defined property instances to store the PLM values.
+Resource and Statement elements contain an array of defined property instances to store the PLM values.

 The property class definitions are very important, because here the name reps. title of a property is defined.
 Properties are in principle key/value pairs representing data.